gbtsui/fortissimo-ii/JOURNAL.md

 ## 05 August 2025
 So I remade the case a bit, fixing the spacing between the keys and adding a lot of chamfers.
 I think it looks a lot better with the added text and stuff but to be completely honest I still don't know how to make it look super aesthetic.

+## 12 August 2025
+I got rejected again for the second time which is sad.
+So I spent as much time as I could making everything look cool and polished.
+I will be sad if I get rejected again.

+Anyways, since my keyboard is piano keyboard (pun intended) themed, I added some black keys similar to those found on an actual piano on the bottom edge.
+The keys are still white on the render but I'm not sure if I'll pattern them with black and white when I build.